zxj5470/docker-arcgis/README.md

 The following will start a local [docker machine](https://docs.docker.com/machine/get-started/) in [VirtualBox](https://docs.docker.com/machine/drivers/virtualbox/) named `arcgis` with `8GB` of Memory, `4` CPUs and with `32GB` of disk space.

 * (update) change Dockerfile `centos:latest` into `centos:6.7` otherwise it won't succeed.
+* (use Volume)
+    - create a volume
+    - copy files
+    - then use with recycle
 ```bash
 docker-machine create\
  --driver virtualbox\